Microscopic optical potentials from a Greens function approach

 where $\lambda,\mu$ are the angular momentum and its projection of the state $i$.
 Following Ref. \cite{RaoRS1973}, we use the weak coupling approximation, where the Green's function in the definition of the dynamic polarization potential (\ref{eq:100}) is diagonal.

-Our benchmark is in good agreement with Ref. \cite{RaoRS1973} (Fig. \ref{fig:40Ca_p}), small deviations being likely due to numerical differences in the implementation that cannot be tracked down with the available information in the original reference.
+Our benchmark is in good agreement with Ref. \cite{RaoRS1973} (Fig. \ref{fig:40Ca_p}), small deviations being likely due to numerical differences in the implementation that cannot be tracked down with the available information in the original reference {(also, cf. to Fig. 3 in Ref. \cite{RaoRS1973})}.
 The importance of the dynamic polarization potential is illustrated by the comparison with the calculation made with $U_{00}$ alone (dotted blue line in Fig. \ref{fig:40Ca_p}), which yields significant deviations from the experimental data.
 In particular, the lack of absorption results in a large overestimation of the elastic cross section.
 The inclusion of all 10 collective states of $^{40}$Ca brings the calculation much closer to the measured points.

-The inclusion of a small imaginary part in the static potential (\ref{eq112}) introduces a non-dispersive element to the OP.
-To examine its contribution to the elastic scattering cross sections, we show in Fig. \ref{fig:40Ca_p_iter} a calculation without the imaginary part, $W(r)$, of the static potential.
-We also show in this figure the effect of implementing the iterative scheme (\ref{eq:iter}) by comparing the result obtained by computing the Green's function with real part of the static potential (1 iteration), to the calculation obtained after convergence has been reached.
-We observe that the the small imaginary part in the static potential included by the authors of Ref. \cite{RaoRS1973} has a small effect in the elastic cross section, indicating that most of the absorption comes from the non-local imaginary part of $V_\mathrm{dpp}$.
+The inclusion of a small imaginary part in the static potential (\ref{eq112}) {by the authors of Ref. \cite{RaoRS1973}}, introduces a non-dispersive element to the OP.
+We show in Fig. \ref{fig:40Ca_p_iter} a calculation without {this} imaginary {term}, $W(r)$, of the static potential {and find a reasonable agreement with the experimental data (blue dotted line)}. {In addition, we apply our iterative scheme (\ref{eq:iter}) onto this potential without $W(r)$.
+After iterating the potential and achieving convergence of the volume integral for each of the partial waves, we compare the cross sections obtained by computing the Green's function with the real part of the static potential (1 iteration), to the ones obtained after potential convergence has been reached (Converged).} The cross sections at forward angles see a small change, getting closer to the experimental values.

-After iterating the potential and achieving convergence of the volume integral for each of the partial waves, the cross section at forward angles sees a small change, getting slightly closer to the experimental values.
 The effect of the iterations is more significant at backward angles, where the converged potential smooths out the last dip at $160^\circ$ (Fig. \ref{fig:40Ca_p_iter}).